MarcosFP97/chatgpt-grader-solver-exams/README.md

-# chatgpt-grader-solver-exams
+# Chat GPT Solves and Grades Exams in Spanish

-ChatGPT as a Solver and Grader of Programming Exams written in Spanish
+Resources, experiments and code of the paper entitled "ChatGPT as a Solver and Grader of Programming Exams written in Spanish".